 (b) The Ordinary Fire Insurance: This is issued to indemnify the insured against accidental fire damage to the property covered under the policy.
-Such property may be a building or the content a building.
+Such property may be a building or the content of a building.

 (c) Special Peril Insurance: This refers to those extra or additional perils which though insurable are not covered by the ordinary fire policy.
 Common examples are damages due to riots and civil commotion, strikes and malicious damage.
 It also induces damage resulting from the bursting or overflow of water tanks.
 If a fire policy is to be extended to include a special peril, an endorsement is issued extending the cover on the existing fire policy.